< /> < /> < />

 What is a receding hairline?

-This progressive loss is known as androgenetic alopecia or male pattern hair loss, and it can begin any time after puberty.
+This progressive loss is known as androgenetic alopecia or male pattern hair loss, and it can begin any time after puberty [1].

 While it's not abnormal to experience this in your teens and 20s, it's common to notice it more as you age thanks to the production of a hormone called dihydrotestosterone (DHT).

-DHT is derived from testosterone and is often responsible for causing hair follicles to shrink.
+DHT is derived from testosterone and is often responsible for causing hair follicles to shrink [2].
 It can also shorten the hair growth cycle.

 A certain amount of hair shedding is considered normal.

 The shrinking of the follicles can affect the quality of hair being produced, often making it far thinner, which also increases the risk of hair loss.
+This process can prompt hair loss to occur in specific parts of the scalp and leads to what is referred to as a receding hairline.

+This involves hair loss from around your temples while the middle of the hairline stays put, causing an 'M' shape to appear.
 A receding hairline tends to expose more of your forehead as time goes by.

 There are a number of ways to tell if you've got a thinning hairline or are experiencing a loss of hair.
-Here are some of the most common telltale signs:
+Here are some of the most common telltale signs.

 There is a noticeable difference in old photos

+Have you looked at any old photos recently and noticed a difference in your hair?
 When the loss happens gradually, it can be hard to track the difference, so looking at photos taken months or years ago can help confirm that you are experiencing hair loss.

 You are seeing more hair shedding